What is Arrears?

 Payment in arrears is a payment that is made once a service has been offered.
 It differs from payments in advance or past due payments.
 For salaried employees, payments are made once the service has been delivered by the employee to the employer.

-The payment is also referred to as a singular arrear, and it is not classified as a late payment.
+The payment may also be referred to as a singular arrear not classified as a late payment.
 Other examples of payments in arrears include postpaid phone service, postpaid water bills, postpaid electricity bills, property taxes, etc.

 Payment in Advance